till/easybib-cookbooks/pecl-manager/README.md

 -------------------
 ### `script`

 This LWRP provides an easy way to create a `/etc/init.d/pecl-manager` init script.
-It includes configuration from two different locations, and exports them in the script as environment variables:
+It includes configuration from a file and exports them in the script as environment variables:

-- From the node configuration: If you supply the parameter `envvar_json_source`, all key/value-pairs under `node[envvar_json_source]` will be exported.
-See `easybib/libraries/config.rb` for implementation details
 - From a file in the source: The file supplied with the parameter `envvar_file`.

 #### Easybib-Deploy